mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario1.png)

-:question: Can you now browse from spoke-1-vm to spoke-2-vm and vice versa?
+:question: Can you now curl from spoke-1-vm to spoke-2-vm and vice versa?

 ### :point_right: Spoke routes
 Again observe Effective routes for spoke-1-vm.